-14. Despite the coverage provided and the expectations of Plaintiff, who paid a significant premium for it, Defendant preemptively denied claims submitted by businesses for "all risk" coverage during the COVID-19 pandemic.
+- 14. Despite the coverage provided and the expectations of Plaintiff, who paid a significant premium for it, Defendant preemptively denied claims submitted by businesses for "all risk" coverage during the COVID-19 pandemic.
 In violation of state law, Defendant denied coverage without conducting an investigation or considering supporting evidence.
-Through its conduct, Defendant wrongfully breached its obligations under the All Risk Policy and left Plaintiff without the insurance benefits they paid for, relied upon, and desperately needed during the business closures and interruptions and to remediate its ongoing property damage.

-15. The insurance industry has repeatedly and falsely warned courts and the media that COVID-19-related claims will bankrupt insurers and force them to raise premiums and restrict coverages - but they have reaped enormous profits by denying covered claims and have continued to raise premiums despite refusing to uphold their coverage obligations.

-16. Plaintiff seek a declaration that the presence, statistically certain presence, or suspected presence of the SARS-CoV-2 virions in or on Plaintiff's property and the ubiquitous presence of the virions throughout New York City and the state of New York, where Plaintiff' covered business operations are located, causes direct physical loss or damage to property within the meaning of those phrases as used in the All Risk Policy sufficient to trigger coverage under the All Risk Policy, including under the coverages for Business Interruption, Extra Expense, and various Additional Coverages and Coverage Extensions.
+Through its conduct, Defendant wrongfully breached its obligations under the Property Elite Policy and left Plaintiff without the insurance benefits it paid for, relied upon, and desperately needed during the business closures and interruptions and to remediate its ongoing property damage. - 15.
+The insurance industry has repeatedly and falsely warned courts and the media that COVID-19-related claims will bankrupt insurers and force them to raise premiums and restrict coverages but they have reaped enormous profits by denying covered claims and have continued to raise premiums despite refusing to uphold their coverage obligations. - 16.
+Plaintiff seeks a declaration that the presence, statistically certain presence, or suspected presence of the SARS-CoV-2 virions in or on Plaintiff's property and the ubiquitous presence of the virions throughout the locales and states where Plaintiff's covered business operations are located, causes direct physical loss or damage to property within the meaning of those phrases as used in the Property Elite Policy sufficient to trigger coverage under the Property Elite Policy, including under the coverages for Business Interruption, Extra Expense, and various